 In this formula, there are several variables:

-Simply typing in the COUNTIF formula in any cell and pressing "Enter" will show me how many times the word "Gryffindor" appears in the dataset.
+To use this function, type the COUNTIF formula in any cell and press "Enter."
+Using the example above, this action will show how many times the word "Gryffindor" appears in the dataset.

 Here’s your formula:

 That’s a lot of criteria.
-Let’s dive deeper into each part:
+Let’s take a look at each part:

-The final member of the IF function family are the OR and AND functions.
-As their name gives away, these functions check multiple arguments and returns either TRUE or FALSE depending on if at least one of the arguments is true (this is the OR function), or if all of them are true (this is the AND function).
+The OR and AND functions round out your IF function choices.
+These functions check multiple arguments.
+It returns either TRUE or FALSE depending on if at least one of the arguments is true (this is the OR function), or if all of them are true (this is the AND function).

 Lost in a sea of "and’s" and "or’s"?
 Don’t check out yet.
 In practice, OR and AND functions will never be used on their own.
 They need to be nested inside of another IF function.
 Recall the syntax of a basic IF function:

-In plain English, this combined formula allows you to return a value if one of two conditions are true, as opposed to just one.
-Ultimately with AND/OR functions, your formulas can be as simple or complex as you want them to be, as long as you understand the basics of the IF function.
+To put it plainly, this combined formula allows you to return a value if both conditions are true, as opposed to just one.
+With AND/OR functions, your formulas can be as simple or complex as you want them to be, as long as you understand the basics of the IF function.